szTheory/nagelfar-tcl-code-formatter/websrc/messages.rst

 indicate a brace mismatch.``

-A close brace that is not indented should normally end the preceeding statement.
+A close brace that is not indented should normally end the preceding statement.
 See also above.

 ``Close brace first in statement.``